 Jurors in Kate Steinle trial continue to deliberate case that sparked sanctuary city debate

-Jurors returned Monday to resume deliberations in the trial of the homeless illegal immigrant accused of killing Kate Steinle on Pier 14 in San Francisco in 2015.
+Jurors will return Tuesday to deliberate in the trial of the homeless illegal immigrant accused of killing Kate Steinle on Pier 14 in San Francisco in 2015.

 Steinle was walking with her father and a family friend in July 2015 when she was shot, collapsing into her father's arms.
 Zarate had been released from the San Francisco jail about three months before the shooting, despite a request by federal immigration authorities to detain him for deportation.